brentp/irelate/README.md

 ```

 *note* that *any number* of interval sources are supported even though the example is with 2.
 We can see the source of each interval with: `interval.Source()`.
-That value is set automatically in `Merge`.
+That value is set automatically inside
+of irelate.

 This is a very simple example, but the point of this is that since the interface is a simple function (as in